 q) It must also be made clear to all involved (each set of pupils and parents) that in any situation where disciplinary sanctions are required, this is a private matter between the pupil being disciplined, his or her parents and the school.

 r) Follow-up meetings with the relevant parties involved should be arranged separately with a view to possibly bringing them together at a later date if the pupil who has been bullied is ready and agreeable.
 This can have a therapeutic effect.

-s) Teachers investigating a possible case of bullying will keep their own notes and will also record the allegation in a special book in the Principal’s office.
-The Principal will also be informed at this time.
+s) Teachers investigating a possible case of bullying will keep their own notes and will inform the Principal at this time.
 If the teacher confirms that an incidence of bullying has taken place, he/she will then record the information on the recording template contained in the guidelines.

 t) In determining whether a bullying case has been adequately and appropriately addressed, the relevant teacher must, as part of his/her professional judgement, take the following factors into account:

 • Whether any issues between the parties have been resolved as far as is practicable.